 - Designed to Activate Attention and the “Magic Synthesis” in the Brain through Experiential or Mental “Flow.”

-- Significantly Enhances Reading Comprehension (especially through Mental Practice) or Helps to Form Visual Map of Finger Placements and Corresponding Notes in Brain which can then be Visualized while Reading Music or Playing from Memory on Bowed Stringed Instrument.
+- Significantly Enhances Reading Comprehension (especially through Mental Reading) or Helps to Form Visual Map of Finger Placements and Corresponding Notes in Brain which can then be Visualized while Reading Music or Playing from Memory on Bowed Stringed Instrument.

 - Contemporary Processes to Accelerate Memorizing of Music.